 Each goal could be measured in a slightly different way:

 Sometimes it’s not all about sales or traffic.
-If you’re a new business or launching a new product, you might just want to get in front of people and build some top-of-funnel awareness.
+If you’re a new business or launching a new product, you might just want to get in front of people and build some top-of-funnel awareness with average ROI influencer marketing.

-For this type of campaign you might not be looking at dollar signs to measure ROI, instead you’ll be focusing on data like:
+For this type of campaign, you might not be looking at dollar signs to measure influencer marketing ROI, instead, you’ll be focusing on data like:

-- Post Reach: How many views has each influencer post in your campaign gained
+- Post Reach: How many views have each influencer post in your campaign gained

 - Unique Views: How many individual people have seen posts included in this campaign (sometimes people can see the same post more than once, so it’s important to look at this in context with Post Reach)